-Deborah Potter was born in Santa Monica, California on November 5, 1948.
+Deborah Potter was born in Santa Monica, California.
 She spent her childhood in New York City, Beverly Hills, Malibu and west Los Angeles.
 Because her family was in the forefront of the entertainment business (see Famous Relatives), so she grew up on both coasts.
 After attending Marymount High School in New York City and graduating from Marymount High School in Los Angeles, she studied English, psychology and drama in college, then moved to New York City to study acting.
 After a brief career as an actress, and working in assorted secretary, go-fer and waitress jobs to pay the rent, she discovered she preferred to spend her time directly helping others.
 She became an agent for young actors, then opened her own talent agency.
 When she married Earl Potter, a Santa Fe attorney, she found other agents for her clients but was able to continue representing one of them, Scott Glenn, as his manager, agent and publicist.
 Then another actor, Danny Glover, asked her to represent him.

 Besides traveling the US and other parts of the world working for clients, she spent her time as her husband's business partner and a development volunteer for non-profit causes.
 In 1989 she retired from the film business.
 She is the proud mother of an adult son, a hiker, a skier, a horse owner, a former migraine sufferer and a not very promising golfer.